rjz/ts-mustache/README.md

 string? vegetable? mineral?) or nullability.
 Clearly, indeterminate behavior makes inference a challenge.

-The `Definer` class in this library attempts an imperfect balancing act between overly-restrictive and so-broad-as-to-be-functionally-useless type declarations based on the [Mustache spec][mustache] and common usage patterns seen in the wild.
+The `Declarer` class in this library attempts an imperfect balancing act between overly-restrictive and so-broad-as-to-be-functionally-useless type declarations based on the [Mustache spec][mustache] and common usage patterns seen in the wild.